apizzo1/D3-challenge/README.md

 ## Challenge Details

-This challenge was to create a scatter plot comparing different health and demographic factors for all the states in the country.
+This challenge was to create an interactive scatter plot comparing different health and demographic factors for all the states in the country.
 D3.js was utilized to pull in data from a csv and plot this data.
 In order to plot this information, data binding was employed, which dictated where the data points would be plotted.

 ## About the Scatter Plot